royasutton/omdl/README.md

 Contributing
 ------------

-[omdl] uses [git] for development tracking, and is hosted on [GitHub] following the usual practice of [forking] and submitting [pull requests] to the source [repository].
+[omdl] uses [git] for source control and development tracking, and is hosted on [GitHub].
+Contributions follow the standard open-source workflow of creating a [fork] and submitting changes through [pull requests] to the main [repository].

-As it is released under the [GNU Lesser General Public License], any file you change should bear your copyright notice alongside the original authors' copyright notices typically located at the top of each file.
+Because the project is released under the [GNU Lesser General Public License (LGPL)], any modified file should retain the original copyright notices and include your own copyright statement alongside those of the original authors.
+These notices are typically located at the beginning of each source file.

-Ideas, requests, comments, contributions, and constructive criticism are welcome.
+Ideas, feature requests, feedback, contributions, and constructive criticism are always welcome and encouraged.

 Bug reporting
 -------------

-Please feel free to raise any problems, concerns, or [issues].
+Users and contributors are encouraged to report problems, concerns, or suggestions by submitting an [issue].

 [GNU Lesser General Public License]: https://www.gnu.org/licenses/lgpl.html